Credit assignment LOT Summer School

 Whether or not a student has the option or obligation to write a paper differs per university, so check with your local coordinator before the school.
 For those universities who require their students to write a paper, it should be noted that students can only choose a LOT affiliated teacher as their supervisor (not one of the international or other non-LOT teachers).

-The deadline for submitting a paper is set at four weeks after the end of the LOT school.
-Papers must be sent directly to the supervising teacher.
-The teacher then has two weeks to assess the work, and informs LOT of the outcome.
-At most eight weeks after the school, LOT sends a certificate for 2 ects to the student for writing a paper for a course.
-These credits are to be signed off by the student’s home university.
+The student needs to contact the supervising teacher during the LOT school, who has to agree on the content and set-up of the paper.
+The deadline for submitting a paper is set at 4 weeks after the end of the LOT school.
+Papers must be sent directly to the supervising lecturer.
+The lecturer then has 2 weeks to assess the work, and informs the LOT office of the outcome (pass/fail).
+If the paper fails, there is no possibility for the student to revise and resubmit.
+If the paper passes, the LOT office sends a certificate for 2 EC to the student for writing the paper.
+It is the student’s responsibility to have the credits signed off by their home university.